Localization theorems in topological Hochschild homology and topological cyclic homology: The general localization theorem

 where $\fQQ$ is the cofiber of a map of $(\aB,\aB)$-bimodules $\fLL \to \aB$.
-Although we can make more general statements, the situation we are most interested in is when the sequence of spectral categories models a triangulated quotient.
+Although we can make more general statements, the situation we are most interested in is when the sequence of small spectral categories models a triangulated quotient (in the sense of Verdier).
 We prove the following theorem.